NaabSunde/RentukkaGym/README.md

 - [ ] Half-height curtains to block out some of the sun
 - [ ] Wall bars?
-- [ ] Shelves are kind of a waste of space - might get rid of at least one
+- [x] ~~Shelves are kind of a waste of space - might get rid of at least one~~ Gym has been reorganized
 - [x] ~~Adjusting the ventilation for the summer~~ Ventilation is as now cool as possible according to Soihtu
 - [x] ~~Couple of industrial fans to circulate the air~~ They aren't exactly industrial, but it is what it is ¯\\\_(ツ)_/¯
 - [x] ~~Rearrange the machines to be a bit more space-efficient~~ Moved the Precor machines to a triangle